 However, renting a car can be expensive.
 In fact, depending on the length of your assignment, it may be more costly than having your car shipped.
 To calculate this, consider the up-front cost of shipping your own car compared to the ongoing costs of car rental per week of your travel assignment.

 It’s also worth considering that some rental agencies have restrictions on where cars can be driven (e.g. no bumpy or unpaved roads).
 You will also have to fit all your belongings in your suitcase, limiting what you can bring on your travel nursing assignment.

 As mentioned earlier, Zipcar and Turo are both solid options for nurses who don’t want to drive to their assignments but want the freedom of a car once they arrive.

 Want to speak with someone who knows about the intricacies of getting travelers to their assignments, no matter where they are?
-Our HCTN recruiters are standing by to answer any and all questions you have.
-Click below to get in touch.
+Our recruiters are standing by to answer any and all questions you have.
+Partner with them to enable rapid speed to top offers.